open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 | false | Do not generate VAPB |
 | true | Generate VAPB |

-> 🗒️Note: VAPB will not get generated for constraints that belong to templates without CEL engine.
+> ⚠️Warning : VAP will only get generated for templates with CEL Engine.
+VAPB will only get generated for constraints that belong to templates with CEL engine.

 > 💡TIP: In the event K8s Validating Admission Controller fails open, Gatekeeper admission webhook can act as a backup when included in constraint.

-Validating Admission Policy Binding for the below constraint will always be generated , assuming the constraint belongs to a template with CEL engine.
+Validating Admission Policy Binding for the below constraint will always get generated, assuming the constraint belongs to a template with CEL engine.

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1